adamws/kicad-kbplacer/examples/README.md

   current capabilities - this file does not contain any manual changes.
 - `fp-lib-table` - footprints location file, points to external footprints stored in parent's `examples.pretty` directory.
-- `keyboard-layout.png` - picture of keyboard-layout-editor layout.
+- `keyboard-layout.png` - picture of layout.
 - `render.svg` - picture of PCB, this file is created by KiCad's SVG export.

 ## Examples summary